olasitarska/coc-handbook/visibility.md

 Here is a list of things that help to increase visibility of the Code of Conduct:

-* reading and agreeing to your Code of Conduct should be obligatory when registering ticket for the event
+* reading and agreeing to your Code of Conduct should be obligatory when registering ticket for the event;
-* make sure to link your CoC in both header and footer on your website
+* make sure to link your CoC in both header and footer on your website;
-* prepare and print posters about CoC
+* prepare and print posters about CoC;
-* remind about Code of Conduct during welcome talks, at the registration desk and on other possible occasions
+* remind about Code of Conduct during welcome talks, at the registration desk and on other possible occasions;
-* remind about the Code of Conduct in e-mail communication with attendees
+* remind about the Code of Conduct in e-mail communication with attendees.

 ## Website